AndreuMatoses/alpha-motors/README.md

 # ALPHA motors
 Database of tested motors, performance information and dynamic thrust approximations for the [ALPHA project](https://www.kthaero.com/alpha), KTH.

+## *Note to contributors*

+I would strongly recommend to keep the following structure:

+- Data base script, in which we dump all the data from the tests
+- Script/functions to compare motors (this is probably what Jacob and company will do).
+Could be some convenient tool to compare all entries in the data base and show the best ones , etc...
+- Scripts/functions for dynamic thrust approximation
+- Scripts of other useful stuff that may be decided in the future

+Any change/addition that you may do, please document it in the README.md so anyone that may be new to the repo could use the tool

+As of now, committing to the main branch is okay,  however if this repo becomes more significant, the proper workflow would be: Create new issue addressing what wants to be added/corrected -> create branch for said issue -> merge to main request once you finished -> if accepted, becomes part of main.

 ## Motor-Propeller Database

 The data is stored in a `struct` object, each index (entry) corresponds to a propeller.
 The required data is: